Introduction

 Ctrl+l | Clear query |

-PgUp /PgDn | Page through results |
+PgUp/PgDn | Page through results |

-Home /End | Jump to first/last result |
+Home/End | Jump to first/last result |

 Web crawler

 mq-crawler is a web crawler that fetches HTML content from websites, converts it to Markdown format, and processes it with mq queries.
-It’s distributed as the mqcr
+It’s distributed as the mqcr binary.

 Key Features